-- Your business has a turnover of less than $1 billion, and it’s fallen by more than 30 per cent (of at least a month)
+- Your business has a turnover of less than $1 billion, and it’s fallen by more than 30 percent (of at least a month)

-- Your business has a turnover of $1 billion or more, and it’s fallen by more than 50 per cent (of at least a month)
+- Your business has a turnover of $1 billion or more, and it’s fallen by more than 50 percent (of at least a month)

 - Your business is not subject to the Major Bank Levy

-Business owners, you’re probably thinking, but what about the employees I had to stand down due to the COVID-19 pandemic?
+Business owners, you’re probably thinking, but what about the employees I had to stand down with due to the COVID-19 pandemic?

 The Australian Government is calling this subsidy “building a bridge” as it’s helping business owners and our employees keep connected until we’re on the other side of the Corona economic disaster.
 Scott Morrison wants to maintain a connection between workers and employees by continuing people in their jobs even though the business they work for may go into hibernation and possibly close down for 6 months.
 Once the economy begins to come back, our businesses will be able to start again easier, and your workforce will be ready to join you because they will remain attached to your business.

-If you’ve had to stand down employees without pay, they should receive the $1,500 payment without being required to attend working in your business.
+If you’ve had to stand down employees without pay, they should receive the $1,500 payment without being required to attend work in your business.
 As an employer, if you have work for your employees to perform during the standdown period, then those will receive their regular pay.
 Still, you, as the employer, will continue receiving $1,500 per fortnight as a stimulus for maintaining your employees.

 - Employers can register interest and apply for the JobKeeper payment through ato.gov.au from 30 March 2020.